-Based on all the evidence presented above and on the record, the Commission finds and concludes that the components of Rider 7, as revised in Miller Supplemental Exhibit 1 and Maness Exhibit I, appropriately reflect the Commission's findings and conclusions herein, as well as the Commission's findings and conclusions as set forth in the Sub 831 Order, the Sub 938 First Waiver Order, the Sub 938 Second Waiver Order, the Found Revenues Order, the Sub 979 Order, and the Sub 1032 Order.
+The Commission finds and concludes that the components of Rider 7, as revised in Miller Supplemental Exhibit 1 and Maness Exhibit I, appropriately reflect the Commission's findings and conclusions herein, as well as the Commission's findings and conclusions herein, as well as the Commission's findings and conclusions as set forth in the Sub 831 Order, the Sub 938 First Waiver Order, the Sub 938 Second Waiver Order, the Found Revenues Order, the Sub 979 Order, and the Sub 1032 Order.

-The evidence in support of this finding and conclusion can be found in the testimony of DEC witness Barnes and SACE witness Allred.
+The evidence in support of these findings and conclusions can be found in the testimony of DEC witness Barnes and SACE witness Allred.

-Company witness Barnes noted that Vintage 2014 of the EE and DSM programs produced over 546 million kWh of energy savings and nearly 880 megawatts (MW) of capacity savings, which produced NPV avoided cost savings of \$324 million.
+Ms. Barnes noted that Vintage 2014 of the EE and DSM programs produced over 546 million kWh of energy savings and nearly 880 megawatts (MW) of capacity savings, which produced NPV avoided cost savings of \$324 million.
 Since the beginning of the Sub 831 pilot, the Company has generated over 2,030 gigawatt-hours of energy reductions, over 980 MW of capacity reductions, and nearly \$925 million in nominal avoided cost benefits.

-In regard to the opting out by qualifying industrial and commercial customers, witness Barnes testified that these opt-outs have had a negative effect on the Company's overall non-residential impacts.
+In regard to the opting out by qualifying industrial and commercial customers, Ms. Barnes testified that these opt-outs have had a negative effect on the Company's overall non-residential impacts.
 For Vintage 2014, 1,782 eligible customer accounts opted out of participating in the non-residential portfolio of EE programs, constituting slightly more than 15% of eligible customer accounts, but nearly 49% of the load for all eligible customers.
 To reduce opt-outs, the Company has added the March opt-in window (which resulted in 101 customers' accounts accounting for a total annual usage of approximately 147,295 MWh electing to opt in March 2014), restructured some programs (including increasing the incentive for the Non-Residential Smart \$aver® Program), and plans to investigate adding additional measures and programs to attract these customers.

 SACE witness Allred testified that the Company has achieved significant EE savings and that SACE supports the Company's requested Rider 7.
-Witness Allred also noted that the Company's energy savings forecasts are declining and the percentage of non-residential customers electing to opt out of the Company's DSM and EE programs is increasing.
-While acknowledging DEC's efforts to increase non-residential participation in DSM/EE programs, he recommended additional improvements in the Company's DSM/EE efforts, including several recommendations that could encourage commercial and industrial customers to participate in DEC's DSM/EE programs.
-Witness Allred made specific recommendations regarding ways to expand and improve the Company's non-residential programs, as well as its residential programs, including low-income program opportunities.
-Witness Allred also made specific recommendations regarding low-income EE programs and the operation of the Collaborative.
+He also noted that Company's energy savings forecasts are declining and the percentage of non-residential customers electing to opt out of the Company's DSM and EE programs is increasing.
+While acknowledging DEC's efforts to increase non-residential participation in EE/DSM programs, he recommended additional improvements in the Company's DSM/EE efforts, including several recommendations that could encourage commercial and industrial customers to participate in DEC's DSM/EE programs.
+Mr. Allred made specific recommendations regarding ways to expand and improve the Company's non-residential programs, as well as its residential programs, including low-income program opportunities.
+Mr. Allred also made specific recommendations regarding low income EE programs and the operation of the Collaborative.